jilinzheng/NISLAB-K8s/README.md

-# NISLAB K8s Autoscaling Research
+# NISLAB K8s Project Resources

-## Local Installation Instructions
+## Local K8s Cluster Installation Instructions

 0. Clone this repository.
 For the NISLAB machine, it is already on the C: drive.
 1. Ensure Docker Desktop is installed and has Kubernetes enabled (and running), and Helm is installed.